sinansaricayir/restaurant-ordering-site/README.md

 # pizza-ordering-site

-Hi, this project is an fully responsive restaurant ordering website project made only HTML, CSS and JavaScript.
+Hi, this project is a fully responsive restaurant ordering website project made only HTML, CSS and JavaScript.

 No framework or library was used throughout the project.